vishvAsa/rAmAyaNam/meta/rAvaNo_na_brAhmaNaH.md

 <details><summary>English</summary>

-R can't be both a kShatriya and a brAhmaNa at the same time (no varNa-change lore). rAma of vAlmIki clearly says "kShatriya", skAnda-purANa says "brAhmaNa".
-Either twist vAlmIki as per SP, or understand intent of skAnda-purANa as per vAlmIki - your choice.
+rAvaNa can't be both a kShatriya and a brAhmaNa at the same time (no specific varNa-change lore). rAma of vAlmIki clearly says "kShatriya", skAnda-purANa says "brAhmaNa".
+Either twist vAlmIki as per SP and call rAma a liar/ confused person, or understand intent of skAnda-purANa as per vAlmIki - your choice.
 </details>